MichaelH10991/Bands/README.md

 ## Development

 For development this application is containerized using docker.
+To run the dockers execute;
+- `docker-compose up --build`
+Docker will spin up the backend and a mongo database to connect it to.

 # REST API Reference